Advertisement

 How long is the wait at Clay County Housing and Redevelopment Authority?

 Wait times at Clay County Housing and Redevelopment Authority depend on demand in Dilworth, funding levels, and your priority status.
 With approximately 761 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on April 14, 2026 when the PBV list changed from "open" to "closed."
+The most recent status change we tracked was on July 3, 2026 when the HCV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Clay County Housing and Redevelopment Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?